On the Local Langlands Correspondences of DeBacker/Reeder and Reeder for $GL(\ell,F)$, where $\ell$ is prime: Introduction

 We write $\mathbb{P}_{\ell}(F)$ for the set of $F$-isomorphism classes of admissible pairs $(E/F, \chi)$ where $E/F$ is a degree $\ell$ extension (for more information about admissible pairs, see \cite{moy}).
 Let $\mathbb{A}_{\ell}^0(F)$ denote the set of supercuspidal representations of $GL(\ell,F)$.
 Howe constructs a map (see \cite{howe}) This map is a bijection (see \cite{moy}).
-Let $\mathbb{G}_{\ell}^0(F)$ denote the set of irreducible $\ell$-dimensional representations of $W_F$.
-We then have a bijection (see \cite{moy}) The local Langlands correspondence is then given by for some subtle finite order character $\Delta_{\chi}$ of $E^*$.
-In the case of depth zero supercuspidal representations, there is only one extension $E/F$ to deal with, namely, the unramified extension of $F$ of degree $\ell$.
+Let $\mathbb{G}_{\ell}^0(F)$ denote the set of irreducible $\ell$-dimensional representations of $W_F$, where $W_F$ is the Weil group of $F$.
+We then have a bijection (see \cite{moy}) The local Langlands correspondence is then given by for some subtle finite order character $\Delta_{\chi}$ of $E^*$ (see \cite{bushnellhenniart1}.
+In the case of depth-zero supercuspidal representations, there is only one extension $E/F$ to deal with, namely, the unramified extension of $F$ of degree $\ell$.

-On the other hand, the constructions of DeBacker/Reeder (see \cite{debackerreeder}) and Reeder (see \cite{reeder}) extensively uses Bruhat-Tits theory.
+On the other hand, the constructions of DeBacker--Reeder (see \cite{debackerreeder}) and Reeder (see \cite{reeder}) extensively use Bruhat-Tits theory.
 To a certain class of Langlands parameters for an unramified connected reductive group $\mathbf{G}$, they associate a character of a torus, to which they attach a collection of supercuspidal representations on the pure inner forms of $\mathbf{G}(F)$, a conjectural $L$-packet.
 They are also able to isolate the part of this packet corresponding to a particular pure inner form, and prove that their correspondences satisfy various natural conditions, such as stability.

 Specifically, we will prove the following.
 Let $E/F$ be the unramified degree $\ell$ extension, $\ell$ a prime.
-To any TRSELP (``tame, regular, semisimple, elliptic, Langlands parameter'') for $GL(\ell,F)$, we show that the theory of Debacker/Reeder attaches the character $\chi \Delta_{\chi}$ of $E^*$, to which is attached the representation $\pi_{\chi \Delta_{\chi}}$.
+To any tame, regular, semisimple, elliptic, Langlands parameter (TRSELP) for $GL(\ell,F)$, we show that the theory of DeBacker--Reeder attaches the character $\chi \Delta_{\chi}$ of $E^*$, to which is attached the representation $\pi_{\chi \Delta_{\chi}}$.
 This will prove that their correspondence agrees with the correspondence of \cite{moy} for $GL(\ell,F)$.